The story below is a preview from our January/February 2021 issue. For more stories like it, Subscribe Today. Thank you!

 “We have all of our clients create a board on Pinterest or Houzz to get a sense of what they like, and the Kirchners gravitated to a white kitchen so we gave them that, but they also liked blues and greens, so we worked that in with the island,” notes Borg.

-The story above is a preview from our January/February 2021 issue.
-For the full story subscribe today or view our FREE digital edition.
+The story above is from our January/February 2021 issue.
+For more stories, subscribe today or view our FREE digital edition.
 Thank you for supporting local journalism!